 The truth is that you will come through this breakup or divorce and life can look bright again.
 Only you can decide how you go through it.

-In 1997, Susie and Otto Collins and in 1997 we were just two acquaintances who were just coming out of flat, painful long- term marriages that had ended in divorce.
-Shortly after that, they had our now famous “Soulmate experience” and as they say “the rest is history.”
-They are now coaches and mentors to thousands of men, women and couples all over the world who want to have more love, passion and connection in their relationships, marriages and lives.
-They’ve written and created some very successful and helpful books, courses and programs including “Magic Relationship Words”, “Should You Stay or Should you Go?”, Stop Talking On Eggshells”, “Relationship Trust Turnaround”, “Hypnotize His Heart” and many others.
-You can learn more about Susie and Otto at https://susieandotto.com .
+In 1997, Susie and Otto Collins were just two acquaintances who were just coming out of flat, painful long-term marriages that had ended in divorce.
+Shortly after that, they had a “Soulmate experience” and as they say “the rest is history.”
+They are now coaches and mentors to thousands of men, women, and couples all over the world who want to have more love, passion, and connection in their relationships, marriages, and lives.
+They’ve written and created some very successful and helpful books, courses and programs including “Magic Relationship Words”, “Should You Stay or Should You Go?”, Stop Talking On Eggshells”, “Relationship Trust Turnaround”, “Hypnotize His Heart” and many others.
+You can learn more about Susie and Otto at https://susieandotto.com.